What is a Marketing Campaign Report and How to Create One

 Table of Contents

-- Evaluate how the target audience responded to the campaign and how to market variables affect the business or brand.
+Evaluate how the target audience responded to the campaign and how market variables affect the business or brand.

 1. The style

 The report should be written in a narrative style.
-A properly-outlined approach can significantly help you in presenting your reports.
-This allows you to tell a well-detailed story with your business report.
+While each report revolves around data, it's always a good idea to tell some sort of a story in your business report.

-Most importantly, it saves the reader of your report a lot of valuable time and keeps him/her motivated to go through your work carefully.
-After all, nobody hates to enjoy the luxury of a good story.
+Most importantly, it saves the reader of your report a lot of valuable time and keeps them motivated to go through your work and report carefully.
+After all, everybody loves a good story.

-Most people going through the report might not be interested in all the information, so you want to present the campaign's key success and achievements in a way a layperson would understand.
+Most people going through the report might not be interested in all the information, so you want to present the campaign's key success and achievements in a way that anyone would understand.

-The most nuanced approach will be to discuss your key performance indicators (KPIs) and how you could achieve them succinctly.
+The most nuanced approach will be to discuss your key performance indicators (KPIs) and whether you were able to achieve them or not.